 A. The sea temperature is obviously warmest in July and August and generally stays warm in September and October.
 Although the outside temperatures can be high in May and June, the sea is usually cooler and generally takes until July to really warm up.

 A. Most of our transfers are a mini bus or taxi, occasionally it may be necessary to use a coach transfer.
 Please note that the transfer may drop off and pick up guests at other Just Sicily hotels en route to or from your accommodation or airport.
 If you would prefer to guarantee a private transfer a supplement will apply please call for details.

 A. Sicily is one hour ahead of the UK.

-A. The deposit is £120 per person at time of booking, and then the balance must be paid 8 weeks before travel.
+A. The deposit is £120 per person plus the cost of some flights at time of booking, and then the balance must be paid 8 weeks before travel.
 A reminder will be sent via email 9 weeks before departure for your balance.

 A. Baby food can be bought in local supermarkets and pharmacies, however it is unusual to find the same brands as in the UK.
 Nappies can also be found in local supermarkets.
 Baby milk is only sold in pharmacies behind the counter on request and beware it is very expensive and you are unlikely to find the same brands as in the UK so do take your own.